usawco/wallpaper/README.md

 | wallpaper gen | Create a new random image only.
 The /tmp/wallpaper.jps and /tmp/wallpaper.json files are created |
 | wallpaper set | Set the last desktop background using the last created image.
 | wallpaper get | Return the JSON string for /tmp/wallpaper.json |
+| wallpaper fav | Create an entry in the ~/.desktop-eye-candy/favorites folder for the currently selected desktop image

 > Note, 'wallpaper exec' and 'wallpaper gen && wallpaper set' are functionally equivalent.